Shimano’s high-end road groupset Dura-Ace will be 11 speed in 2013. The new version of the groupset is also lighter and stiffer.

 The old Dura-Ace Di2 was a closed system.
 The new Dura-Ace Di2 9070 is “programmable”.
 With the new system, for example, you can even program the right shifter to work the front derailleur if you want.
 You can also program the shifters to simply make the right shifter shift harder and the left shifter shift easier, or vice versa, or really whatever.

 The new 9070 Di2 also adds Multi-Shift Function like Campagnolo EPS.
 Shimano also releases E-Tube Project Software.
-It is a free software and a PC connector is included with the Di2 system.
+It is free software and a PC connector is included with the Di2 system.
 You will get a username and password when you buy Di2, that lets you download the software, but you will need the connector (included in the Di2 package) to do anything with it.
 There is PC version only, but Shimano working on a Mac version.

-Both Di2 9070 derailleurs are smaller than previous version and each of the Di2 parts has lost weight.
+Both Di2 9070 derailleurs are smaller than the previous version and each of the Di2 parts has lost weight.
 The new shifters have taller shift buttons and they are more distinct than before, to make it easier to shift with thick gloves in winter.

 Shimano will also be producing a set of single-button time trial shifters.
 Professional teams came up with the idea of one button per extension, similar to the sprint shifters, both buttons controlling the rear derailleur.
 The new shifter will be producing with the code ST-9071.